spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/3-data-flow-stream.md

 docker://springcloudstream/usage-cost-logger-rabbit:0.0.1-SNAPSHOT
 ```

-You can register these applications as described in the app registration step [above](#application-registration)
+You can register these applications as described in the app registration step [above](#application-registration).

 #### Stream Deployment

-Once the applications registered, you can deploy the stream as per the instructions from the stream deployment [above](#deployment).
+Once the applications are registered, you can deploy the stream per the instructions from the stream deployment section [above](#deployment).

 ##### List the Pods